Social cognitive theory

 Social cognitive theory (SCT), used in psychology, education, and communication, holds that portions of an individual's knowledge acquisition can be directly related to observing others within the context of social interactions, experiences, and outside media influences.
 This theory was advanced by Albert Bandura as an extension of his social learning theory.
 The theory states that when people observe a model performing a behavior and the consequences of that behavior, they remember the sequence of events and use this information to guide subsequent behaviors.
 Observing a model can also prompt the viewer to engage in behavior they already learned.
-In other words, people do not learn new behaviors solely by trying them and either succeeding or failing, but rather, the survival of humanity is dependent upon the replication of the actions of others.
 Depending on whether people are rewarded or punished for their behavior and the outcome of the behavior, the observer may choose to replicate behavior modeled.
 Media provides models for a vast array of people in many different environmental settings.

 History

-The conceptual roots for social cognitive theory come from Edwin B. Holt and Harold Chapman Brown's 1931 book theorizing that all animal action is based on fulfilling the psychological needs of "feeling, emotion, and desire".
-The most notable component of this theory is that it predicted a person cannot learn to imitate until they are imitated.
+The foundations of social cognitive theory come from Edwin B. Holt and Harold Chapman Brown's 1931 work Animal Drive and the Learning Process, an essay toward radical empiricism.
+This book theorizes that all animal action is based on fulfilling the psychological needs of "feeling, emotion, and desire."
+The most notable component of this theory is that a person cannot learn to how to imitate until they are imitated.